-Exhibit Number Description 3.1 Second Amended and Restated Certificate of Incorporation of Berry Petroleum Corporation (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed February 19, 2020) 3.2 Fourth Amended and Restated Bylaws of Berry Corporation (bry) (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed January 31, 2023) 3.3 Certificate of Designation of Series A Convertible Preferred Stock of Berry Petroleum Corporation (incorporated by reference to Exhibit 3.4 to the Company's Registration Statement on Form S-1 (File No. 333-226011)) 3.4 Certificate of Amendment to Certificate of Designation (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed July 30, 2018) 4.1 First Supplemental Indenture, dated as of January 4, 2024, among Berry Petroleum Company, LLC, as issuer, Berry Corporation (bry) (f/k/a Berry Petroleum Corporation), the subsidiary guarantors party thereto and Computershare Trust Company, N.A. (as successor to Wells Fargo Bank, National As-sociation), as trustee (incorporated by reference to Exhibit 4.4 of the Company's Annual Report on Form 10-K filed March 8, 2024) 4.2 Second Supplemental Indenture, dated as of February 8, 2024, among Berry Petroleum Company, LLC, as issuer, Berry Corporation (bry) (f/k/a Berry Petroleum Corporation), Macpherson Green Power Company, LLC and Computershare Trust Company, N.A. (as successor to Wells Fargo Bank, National Association), as trustee (incorporated by reference to Exhibit 4.5 of the Company's Annual Report on Form 10-K filed March 8, 2024).
-10.1 Form of Restricted Stock Unit Award Agreement for Executives (2024) (incorporated by reference to Exhibit 10.27 to the Company's Annual Report on Form 10-K filed March 8, 2024) 10.2 Form of Restricted Stock Unit Award Agreement for Executives without Employment Agreement (2024) (incorporated by reference to Exhibit 10.28 to the Company's Annual Report on Form 10-K filed March 8, 2024) 10.3 Form of Performance-Based Restricted Stock Unit Award Agreement for Executives (Absolute TSR) (2024) (incorporated by reference to Exhibit 10.29 to the Company's Annual Report on Form 10-K filed March 8, 2024) 10.4 Form of Performance-Based Restricted Stock Unit Award Agreement for Executives without Employment Agreement (Absolute TSR) (2024) (incorporated by reference to Exhibit 10.30 to the Company's Annual Report on Form 10-K filed March 8, 2024) 10.5 Form of Performance-Based Restricted Stock Unit Award Agreement for Executives (Relative TSR) (2024) (incorporated by reference to Exhibit 10.31 to the Company's Annual Report on Form 10-K filed March 8, 2024).
-10.6 Form of Performance-Based Restricted Stock Unit Award Agreement for Executives without Employment Agreement (Relative TSR) (2024) (incorporated by reference to Exhibit 10.32 to the Company's Annual Report on Form 10-K filed March 8, 2024) 10.7 Sixth Amendment to the Credit Agreement dated as of February 23, 2024, by and among Berry Petroleum Company, LLC, as borrower, Berry Corporation (bry), JPMorgan Chase Bank, N.A., as administrative agent, and each of the lenders signatory thereto (incorporated by reference to Exhibit 10.42 to the Company's Annual Report on Form 10-K filed March 8, 2024) 10.8 Second Amendment to Revolving Loan and Security Agreement and Amendment to Other Loan Documents, dated as of November 15, 2023, by and among C&J Well Services, LLC, as a borrower, CJ Berry Well Services Management, LLC, as a borrower, and Tri Counties Bank, as lender (incorporated by reference to Exhibit 10.43 to the Company's Annual Report on Form 10-K filed March 8, 2024) 31.1 Section 302 Certification of Chief Executive Officer 31.2 Section 302 Certification of Chief Financial Officer 32.1 Section 906 Certification of Chief Executive Officer and Chief Financial Officer 101.INS Inline XBRL Instance Document (the Instance Document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document) 101.SCH Inline XBRL Taxonomy Extension Schema Document

-101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Data Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)
+Exhibit Number Description 3.1 Second Amended and Restated Certificate of Incorporation of Berry Petroleum Corporation (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed February 19, 2020) 3.2 Fourth Amended and Restated Bylaws of Berry Corporation (bry) (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed January 31, 2023) 3.3 Certificate of Designation of Series A Convertible Preferred Stock of Berry Petroleum Corporation (incorporated by reference to Exhibit 3.4 to the Company's Registration Statement on Form S-1 (File No. 333-226011)) 3.4 Certificate of Amendment to Certificate of Designation (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed July 30, 2018) 10.1 Third Amendment to Revolving Loan and Security Agreement and Amendment to Other Loan Documents, dated as of June 25, 2024, by and among C&J Well Services, LLC, as a borrower, CJ Berry Well Services Management, LLC, as a borrower, and Tri Counties Bank, as lender 10.2 Letter regarding amendment to Section 9.18 of Credit Agreement, dated July 30, 2024, from JPMorgan Chase Bank, N.A. to Berry Petroleum Company, LLC, Berry Corporation (bry), the other guarantors party thereto and the lenders and issuing banks party thereto 31.1 Section 302 Certification of Chief Executive Officer 31.2 Section 302 Certification of Chief Financial Officer 32.1 Section 906 Certification of Chief Executive Officer and Chief Financial Officer 101.INS Inline XBRL Instance Document (the Instance Document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document) 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Data Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

-(\) Filed herewith.
+^() Filed herewith.